Inspired by Nature,

 IV AND ORAL ADMINISTRATION

-With excellent potential for both oral and intravenous drug delivery options, OPPs address the critical need for oral antibiotics to reduce hospitalizations and shorten inpatient care durations.
+OPPs offer excellent potential for both oral and intravenous drug delivery, addressing the critical need for IV-oral step-down therapies.
+These innovative treatments aim to reduce hospitalizations, shorten inpatient care durations, and effectively manage chronic bacterial infections.

 PLATFORM AND PIPELINE EXPANSION

-With several hundreds of unique compounds synthesized to date, the OPP platform offers significant scalability, and the pipeline is being expanded into new programs and clinical indications.
+The OPP chemistry platform offers significant scalability, allowing us to build our pipeline into new programs and clinical indications.

-Utilizing groundbreaking rational drug design, Kinvard Bio has established a novel drug class, engaging a clinically validated target in a highly differentiated manner.
-This innovation positions Kinvard Bio at the forefront of addressing the global burden of acute and chronic bacterial infections and antimicrobial resistance.
+Through advanced rational drug design, Kinvard Bio has developed a new class of therapeutics targeting bacterial ribosomes.
+This approach engages a clinically validated target in a unique way, positioning Kinvard Bio to address the global challenges of acute and chronic bacterial infections and antimicrobial resistance.

 Pipeline